Tax bodies in East Africa record shortfalls in revenue collections

 Wheat has also been hit hard by the depressed global prices.
 The prices of wheat have fallen from highs of $650 per tonne to $400 per tonne.

-For Southern Sudan, tax revenues have remained small with revenue contributions stagnating at four per cent of GDP.
+For South Sudan, tax revenues have remained small with revenue contributions stagnating at four per cent of GDP.

 The tax revenues have dropped from $80 million in the 2012/13 fiscal year to $50 million in 2015/2016 fiscal year following the civil war and decline in oil price.